raditholemaripa/face-detection/README.md

 ```

 ## Run Instructions
+1. Ensure the **face predictor model file(shape_predictor_68_face_landmarks.dat)**
+is in the same directory as the executable or update the path in your code.
-1. In the Command Line the following
+2. In the Command Line, run:
 ```make
 FaceDetect
 ```